-Concordia University Press is excited to publish Everything is Relevant: Writings on Art and Life, 1991–2018, a collection of texts by Canadian artist Ken Lum.
+Everything is Relevant: Writings on Art and Life, 1991–2018 brings together texts by Canadian artist Ken Lum.
 They include a letter to an editor, diary entries, articles, catalogue essays, curatorial statements, and more.
 Along the way, the reader learns about late modern, postmodern, and contemporary art practices, as well as debates around issues like race, class, and monumentality.
-Penetrating, insightful, and often moving, Lum’s writings are essential for understanding his practice, which has often been prescient of developments within contemporary art, as well as the international art world over the last three decades.
-Kitty Scott, the co-curator of a 2002-03 retrospective at the National Gallery of Canada of Lum's photography, has written an introduction that provides context, background, and a lens through which to engage with Lum’s texts.
+Penetrating, insightful, and often moving, Lum’s writings are essential for understanding his practice, which has been prescient of developments within contemporary art, as well as the international art world over the last three decades.
+Kitty Scott, Deputy Director and Chief Curator of the National Gallery of Canada (NGC) and the co-curator of a 2002-03 NGC retrospective of Lum's photography, contributed the introduction.